-Nebula Graph Architecture — A Bird’s View
+NebulaGraph Database Architecture — A Bird’s Eye View

-Nebula Graph is an open-source distributed graph database solution.
-So as an open-source project, we’d like those who are interested in graph databases to know as much as possible how Nebula Graph is designed and why it is a highly performant database.
+NebulaGraph is an open-source distributed graph database solution.
+As an open-source project, we would like those who are interested in graph databases to know as much as possible about it.
+This includes how NebulaGraph is designed and why it is a highly performant database.

-Nebula Graph Architecture Diagram
+NebulaGraph Database Architecture Diagram

 In the diagram above, there is a fully deployed NebulaGraph cluster that contains three services.
 They include a Meta Service, Query Service, and Storage Service.
 Each service has its own executable binary.
 These binaries can be deployed either on the same set of hosts or on different hosts.

 In the below diagram, on the right side of the architecture diagram, it shows a cluster of Meta Service.
 The Meta Service follows a leader/follower architecture.
 The leader is elected by all Meta Service hosts in the cluster and serves all traffic.
 Followers stand by and take the updates replicated from the leader.
 Once the leader dies, one of the followers will be re-elected as the new leader.

 Separation of Query and Storage Layers